 In this unit, data provides a context for addition and subtraction problems.
 Students first represent data in picture graphs and bar graphs and, later in the unit, solve problems using information presented in the graphs.
 This builds on the addition and subtraction work of grade 1.

 Grade 3: Introducing Multiplication

 In this unit, students build on their grade 2 understanding of data and apply skip counting to reason about multiplication.
 At the beginning of the unit, students interpret and create picture graphs and bar graphs.
 Scaled picture graphs are then used to introduce multiplication as equal groups situations.
 In the remainder of the unit, students develop an understanding of multiplication through situations and representations such as drawings, expressions, equations, and arrays.

-Grade 4: Fraction Equivalence and Comparison
+Grade 4: Factors and Multiples

 Grade 5: Introducing Volume

 In this unit, students develop an understanding of volume and ways in which it can be measured.
 As students construct prisms with unit cubes, they reason about the structure of rectangular prisms and develop methods for computing volume.
 These methods build to an understanding of formulas students can then apply to find the volume of figures composed of two right rectangular prisms.
 (There is a quick sneak peek in this previous post.)

 And while we paid a lot of attention to the way in which students would start the year in terms of content, it is naive to believe that is the sole factor in a student’s feelings about mathematics.
 In upcoming posts, we will take a closer look at math community structures, activity designs, and teacher reflection prompts in the materials that support both teachers and students in their positioning and beliefs around mathematics.